China–Myanmar relations: Crisis relief

+Cultural relations

 Human rights violations and other issues

 There have been multiple reports and complaints from locals related to human rights violations, accusations of land grab and environmental damage due to land acquisition and industrial activities by Chinese companies.

-In 2010, nearly 8000 acres of land was confiscated from residents to expand a Chinese-backed copper mining project.
+In 2010, nearly 8,000 acres of land was confiscated from residents to expand a Chinese-backed copper mining project.

-In November 2012, peaceful villagers protesting against the Letpadaung Copper Mine were attacked by police and Chinese workers.
+In November 2012, peaceful villagers protesting against the Letpadaung Copper Mine were attacked by local police.
 In the attacks, police used white phosphorus military munitions, resulting in burns and injuries to dozens of protesters including monks.
 The protests were due to coercion and intimidation of villagers to sign contracts the contents of which they were not allowed to read and misrepresentation of essential terms of the contract by falsely promising villagers that the land would be returned to them in three years, undamaged and in the same condition.

+On 18 May 2014, two Chinese workers at the mine were kidnapped by a group calling itself the Student Network of Mandalay.
+They were released the next day after the kidnappers negotiated a deal with local authorities to allow villagers to graze cattle on land owned by the mine and to compensate them for confiscated land.
+A Burmese colleague who had also been kidnapped was later released.
+According to the BBC, the Chinese workers were beaten and threatened with death if work on the copper mine was not halted.
+Wanbao, the Chinese company involved in the mine, had tried to mitigate local resentment with social spending for villagers including the construction of a new village containing a spacious Buddhist temple, a kindergarten and vocational school.

 In 2015, Amnesty International discovered that a waste leak from the Letpadaung Copper Mine had run into nearby fields, severely contaminating it.
 A farmer interviewed by Amnesty International describing the effects said "Every crop perished.
 Everything died.
 Every place where the water got the crops perished.
 They perished steadily, taking around ten days.
 First the crops wilted and then died."
 Soil samples taken by Amnesty International were found to be contaminated with various metals, in particular arsenic, copper and lead.

 In February 2018, about 800 villagers in Kachin State protested to the Chief Minister's office against environmental damage caused by Chinese companies planting tissue culture bananas.

 In February 2019, two reporters were physically assaulted and forcibly detained by employees of a Chinese joint venture company "Tha Khin Sit Mining Company", for a previously published article about locals in Kachin objecting to tissue-culture banana plantations.

 A report by human rights group Burma Campaign UK in December 2018 stated that Chinese companies make up the bulk of corporations named for involvement in human rights and environmental violations in Myanmar.

-In June 2020, Myanmar was one of 53 countries that backed the Hong Kong national security law at the United Nations.